Uploading Custom Fonts in Piktochart Visual

-Click on the Settings icon next to the Profile icon on the top right of the page and go to Brand Assets → My Fonts
+Click Personal Profile icon on the top right of the page and go to Brand Assets page → and select the My Fonts tab.

 If you encounter an error message while uploading your design, please ensure that you are using the correct font file format with proper metadata and that the file is not corrupted.